hazelcast-guides/spring-hazelcast-pipeline-dispatcher/README.md

     //...
 }
 ```
-To dispatch a request to the Hazelcast Pipeline use code similar to the following.
+Dispatch a request to Hazelcast using code similar to the following.

 ```java
     @GetMapping("/reverse")